MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 ## Best practice recommendations and requirements

-The steps in this article can apply to a variety of environments, but we'll base our examples on the recommended best practices from the planning phase.
-Based on those best practices, you will:
+The steps in this article can apply to a variety of environments, but we'll base our examples on the best practices from the planning phase.
+Based on those recommendations, this article covers the following:

 - Deploy Office from the cloud with the Office Deployment Tool.